mattrips/scratchPad/ProtocolConformance 200703.md

 Example 1.5.3 demonstrates the determination of the most specialized implementation among multiple implementations declared on the same type.

 The conformance of `S: P` has two implementations of the requirement *m1* of protocol `P`, implementations *i1* and *i2*.
-While the property labelled *i3* also would satisfy *m1*, it is not present on `S`, because the extension of `P` on which it is declared is available only to types that implement *m2* with a type that conforms to protocol `StringProtocol`.
+While the property labelled *i3* also would satisfy *m1*, it is not present on `S`, because the `P` extension on which it is declared is an extension only of types that implement *m2* with a type that conforms to protocol `StringProtocol`.
 Thus,

 , each of which implement requirement *m* of protocol `P`.
 All three implementations are declared on the same type, `P`.